 - view the stacktrace based on the snapshots you added

-Data output is sent to your IDE, the CLI, the Web Console, or your integrated logging tools depending on how you've configured piping.
+Data output is sent to your IDE, the CLI, the Lightrun Management Portal, or your integrated logging tools, depending on how you've configured piping.

-By default, all output is piped to the Web Console in the Web Console.
-To view data from the IDE, you must first configure the piping accordingly.
+By default, all output is piped to the Lightrun Management Portal.
+To view data from the IDE, you must configure the piping accordingly.

 There are three levels of log piping:

-- App - the dynamic logs appear only in the Lightrun Web Console, as they do by default.
+- App - the dynamic logs appear only in the Lightrun Management Portal, as they do by default.

-- Plugin - that dynamic logs won't appear in the Web Console.
+- Plugin - that dynamic logs won't appear in the Management Portal.
 Instead they appear in the Lightrun Console of your IDE, the CLI, or your integrated logging tools.

-- Both - that dynamic logs wll appear both in the Web Console and in any integrations you're using.
+- Both - that dynamic logs will appear both in the Management Portal and in any integrations you're using.

 To configure piping:

 In the Lightrun plugin, navigate to the right-hand sidebar: